haizailache999/Image-Registration/README.md

 # ATOM: align tissue plane back to organ volume dataset
 This is ATOM dataset with RegisMCAN code.
+ATOM is the first dataset for the tissue-organ registration problem.
 <img src='total_github.png'/>

 ## Data